 Note: This option will require some fairly significant (but not too difficult) changes to your website to allow for the display of products and processing of payments.
 Please comment below if you need any assistance in this area.

 To be honest, I was about to write that you would probably want to have built a good and loyal following before you started to attempt these types of sales.
 But you know what?
 You can never tell what will prompt a person to purchase so I am now thinking that if you have your products ready and your site can handle it, then why not test it out?

-Get FREE access to the platform that helped me monetize this site.
+Get FREE access to the platform that helped me monetize my online business.

 - No Credit Card required.

 3. Placing ads on your site

 Should you not wish to actually sell products on your site – or are too busy traveling and writing to be able to create products to sell – then placing advertising on your pages and posts can be a good way of making some passive income if your website has some decent traffic.
 The trick here obviously is to have enough advertising on your site to make some income, but not so much that your site just becomes annoying or worse, unreadable.
 There are a number of ways that you can make money from advertising on your page, including: